 Agribusiness, the business of agricultural production, can be identified throughout high-demand occupations in the construction, manufacturing, and information technology sectors.
-With its continuous growth, it is becoming an emerging sector of its own with high-demand occupations within West Michigan that include many cross-industry careers. such as, Occupational opportunities include maintenance mechanic, food processing and production, tractor-trailer truck driver, first line supervisors, computer and IT services, and general farm labor.
-Within the health care industry the high-demand job titles include: physicians, surgeons, dentists, technicians, registered nurse (RN), licenses practical nurse (LPN), physician assistants, home health aides and medical assistants.
-These occupations continue to show regional growth and Michigan Works!
-West Central and West Michigan Works! are collectively focused on growing the talent pipeline in this area.
+With its continuous growth, it is a recognized sector with high-demand occupations within West Michigan that include many cross-industry careers.
+Occupational opportunities include maintenance mechanic, food processing and production, tractor trailer truck driver, first-line supervisors, computer and IT services, and general farm labor.